ckaestne/seai/lectures/01_introduction/intro.md

 Designed to introduce tools and discuss material relevant for assignments

-First recitation on Friday: remote work and collaboration + Git
+First recitation on **this Friday, Jan 21**!
+Remote work and collaboration with Git

 ----